easy rendering for Rhino in Windows

 Tags:

-Permalink Reply by Scott Davidson on September 17, 2012 at 7:52am There are a few issues to look at here:
+There are a few issues to look at here:

 If you render the image, save if as a Native NXTimage fiel, then send it to me, I can look a the lighting values in the channels and see what is going on.